evodify/phasing-genomes/README.md

 The value of `introducedNs` is used for a very rough correction.
 For the most precise correction, `introducedNs` should be lowered by some amount because extra Ns are introduced to homozygots in all-Ns blocks.
-I recommend to run `mergePhasedHeteroHomo_randomNs.py` with `introducedNs` values in the -Np option and then lower it little by little, until the ratio heterozygots / heterozygots in the phased and non-phased data are as similar as possible.
+I recommend to run `mergePhasedHeteroHomo_randomNs.py` with `introducedNs` values in the -Np option and then lower it little by little, until the ratio heterozygots / homozygots in the phased and non-phased data are as similar as possible.

 ### Merge all phased files togather
 ```